JSorngard/lambert_w/README.md

 Fukushima's method does not allocate, recurse, or iterate.
-It works by approximating the W function as a piecewise function where each piece is a rational function of a simple transformation of the input.
+It works by approximating the W function as a piecewise-rational function where each piece takes a simple transformation of the input as its argument.

 The implementation uses conditional switches on the input value, followed by either a square root (and possibly a division) or a logarithm.
 Then it performs a series of